sveltekit-i18n/lib/docs/README.md

 Note that it's not recommended to use this property if you don't really need it.
 It may affect your data load.

 ### `fallbackValue`?: __any__
-By default, translation key is returned in case to translation is found for given translation key.
+By default, translation key is returned in case no translation is found for given translation key.
 For example, `$t('unknown.key')` will result in `'unknown.key'` output.
 You can set this output value using this config prop.

 ### `cache`?: __number__
 When you are running your app on Node.js server, translations are loaded only once during the SSR.
 This property allows you to setup a refresh period in milliseconds when your translations are refetched on the server.
 The default value is `86400000` (24 hours).